inesyra/inesyra.github.io/_posts/2021/2021-07-11-consistency-is-dead-long-live-consistency.markdown

 }
 ```

-As the new lines of code were being written, I could feel them pointing back at me and laughing.
+As I was writing the new lines of code, I could feel them pointing back at me and laughing.
 "This idiot is writing a HandlerThread in a 100% AsyncTask codebase; what a noob!".

 The point of this error would be to always strive for consistency as opposed to trying out new shiny things.